OpenModelica/OpenModelica/usersguide-sphinx/source/omnotebook.rst

 page of the OMNotebook version of DrModelica.**

-When a class has been successfully evaluated the user can simulate and plot the result, as previously depicted in Figure 4 -27 for the simple HelloWorld example model.
+When a class has been successfully evaluated the user can simulate and plot the result, as previously depicted in :numref:`omnotebook-helloworld` for the simple HelloWorld example model.

 After reading a chapter in DrModelica the user can immediately practice